JasonRaveling/rss-leech/README.md

 # RSS Leech
-Add widgets to WordPress that grab RSS feeds containing PBS content.
+A WordPress plugin that adds widgets that grab RSS feeds from the feed URL.